-In this regard, the district court first asks whether there is an implied duty to market for leases containing an in-kind royalty provision.
-BB Land argues that there is no such implied duty.
-More specifically, BB Land contends that its sole obligation under the lease with Mr. Kaess is to deliver "one eighth (1/8) part of [the oil or gas] produced"
+In this regard, the district court first asks whether there is an implied duty to market for leases containing an in-kind royalty provision.20 BB Land argues that there is

-&lt;sup>20 At the outset, we reject any implication in Mr. Kaess' brief that the royalty provision in his lease is some sort of hybrid proceeds provision rather than an in-kind provision by virtue of its reference to royalties from "oil produced and sold from the leased premises" and to "gas produced and marketed from the leased premises."
+At the outset, we reject any implication in Mr. Kaess' brief that the royalty provision in his lease is some sort of hybrid proceeds provision rather than an in-kind provision by virtue of its reference to royalties from "oil produced and sold from the leased premises" and to "gas produced and marketed from the leased premises."
 (Emphasis added).
 This issue is not before us because in an order entered on July 21, 2023, the district court held that by virtue of Mr. Kaess' failure to respond to a request for admission, it is deemed admitted "that the LEASE entitles YOU to receive YOUR royalty in-kind, as opposed to a percentage of proceeds received by [BB LAND] from the sale of any OIL, GAS, or NGLs."